This year’s College Conversations took place on Saturday, Oct. 13, 2018 at The Hill Center, 921 Pennsylvania Ave SE, Washington, DC.

 Who can attend College Conversations?

-OSSE works closely with high school staff to identify students in their senior year who meet the following criteria:
+OSSE works closely with high school staff to identify students in their senior year who meet one of the following criteria:

-- The top five ranked students of each high school’s senior class;
+- The top ten ranked students of each high school’s senior class;

 - Students who participate in a Dual Enrollment program and have a 3.5 GPA or above; and